7 Strategies to Reduce Homelessness in the US

 5. Connect People to Services Through Case Management

 Robust case management systems are a critical solution for homelessness.
-Every non-profit or community resource center must implement thorough case management to connect unhoused people to the services they need and evaluate the performance of these systems.
+Every nonprofit or community resource center must implement thorough case management to connect unhoused people to the services they need and evaluate the performance of these systems.

-The National Health Care for the Homeless Council outlines the goal of case management for individuals experiencing homelessness: “to ensure timely access to and coordination of
+The National Health Care for the Homeless Council outlines the goal of case management for individuals experiencing homelessness: "to ensure timely access to and coordination of fragmented medical and psychosocial services for an individual while considering costs, preventing duplication of services, and improving health outcomes."

 Case management connects people to the services they need and prevents wasted community resources.
-While the levels of case management will differ vastly depending on the needs of the individual, the main components include
+While the levels of case management will differ vastly depending on the needs of the individual, the main components include:

-- Robust intake forms to pinpoint needs
+• Robust intake forms to pinpoint needs

-- Assessing how each of those needs can be addressed
+• Assessing how each of those needs can be addressed

-- Connecting the individual to available services in the area
+• Connecting the individual to available services in the area

-- Helping the individual reach and access those services
+• Helping the individual reach and access those services

-- Follow-ups to ensure the services are carried out
+• Follow-ups to ensure the services are carried out

-- Advocating for the client as needed
+• Advocating for the client as needed

-6. Performance Evaluation
+7. Performance Evaluation

 Every action taken to prevent homelessness in a community must be evaluated from time to time to ensure the money is spent properly and housing goals are met.
 HUD has instituted system performance measures to encourage CoCs and people working with homeless assistance to track gains and losses.

-Benefits of HMIS Software
+What Are the Benefits of HMIS Software?

 One of the best ways to synthesize all of these strategies in one place is through the use of homeless management information systems, or HMIS software.
 This allows for access to critical data anywhere it's needed and provides real-time data for homeless needs at the tip of your fingers, including items such as available shelter beds and housing units.